Art and Art History

 Prerequisite(s): ART 3120 or permission of instructor.

 This course is a continuation of principles and practices introduced in ART 3140.
-The goal of this course is intended for experienced students to create projects that explore advanced principles and aesthetic considerations of computer generated imagery and interactive 3d virtual spaces.
+The goal of this course is intended for experienced students to explore advanced principles and aesthetic considerations of computer-generated imagery by creating 3D modeling and sculpting with professional programs (i.e. ZBrush, Maya, or others) for game design, virtual reality, and other applications.

 Prerequisite(s): ART 3140 or permission of the instructor.